AriaHealth/meta/.github/ISSUE_TEMPLATE/report-a-bug.md

 and add additional information if you think it's relevant._

 - Operating system:
-- Template version/tag:
+- Project version/tag:
 - Rust version (run `rustup show`):

 **Logs, Errors or Screenshots**

 _Please provide the text of any logs or errors that you experienced; if applicable, provide screenshots to help illustrate the problem._

 **Additional Information**